gu-fan/awesome/README.rst

 * rc.lua

-    - change basic setting in conf.lua
+  + change basic setting in conf.lua
-    - add some keybindings, see KeyBinding_
+  + add some keybindings, see KeyBinding_
-    - add some widgets , see Widgets_
+  + add some widgets , see Widgets_
-    - widget and key to show/hide bottom panel
+  + widget and key to show/hide bottom panel
-    - menu with apps.
+  + menu with apps.

 * themes/default/theme.lua

-    - changed some color and font settings.
+  + changed some color and font settings.
 (Dejavu Sans Mono)

 * keydoc.lua

+  + keydoc for keybindings.

-* conf.lua  some basic settings can be changed
+* conf.lua

-  + change default settings.
+  + change some basic settings here.
   + add autostart programs.

   :NOTE: to show the up/down net speed without error.